confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

     our tool to provide of a transaction support for the whole migration process.
 Also, DDL statements may create or delete topics, which falls in the non-transactional process.

-  - `Support for simulated or dry-runs executions`
+  - `Support for simulated executions`

-    A dry-run requires the tool to know the current state of the ksqlDB schema before attempting to verify the new migrations scripts.
+    A simulation requires the tool to know the current state of the ksqlDB schema before attempting to verify the new migrations scripts.
 This requires a ksqlDB metastore exporting tool to work.
 Also, to make this simulation 100% safe, the tool requires a dummy Kafka and SR environment that can validate issues with topics and SR subjects names, as well as security restrictions.